 What is Technology?

-For semantics and to better understand today’s topic, let’s define what technology is.
-Technology is the application of scientific knowledge through the use of tools and for practical purposes.
-It is easier to view it as something that makes tasks easier to do.
 Simply throwing a stick at an animal isn’t an application of technology.
 But if we sharpen the stick and use it to maim an animal for food, it can be considered.
 It is about using scientific principles, human-made or changed objects for a specific purpose.

 One other trait of human technology is the apparent design and artistry in the invention.